slodge/BallControl/README.md

 ###PROJECT DETAILS###
-The goal of this application was an entry into the contest, specifically showing off the use of Xamarin.Mobile.
-However it was also a chance for me to write some fun code after being on 'business logic' for a few months.
-This application uses MvvmCross and Portable Class Libraries throughout.
-There are no #if statements allowed.
+The goal of this application was to show off C# Mobile coding, specifically showing off the use of C# native solutions including the use of Xamarin.Mobile products.
+It was also a chance for me to write some fun code after being on 'business logic' for a few months.
+This application uses MvvmCross and Portable Class Libraries throughout - there are no #if statements allowed - it's **AmazeBalls**.

 This project includes: